David Zimmer

-David Zimmer (born April 7, 1944) is a former Canadian politician in Ontario, Canada.
-He was the Liberal member of the Legislative Assembly of Ontario for Willowdale from 2003 to 2018.
-He served in the cabinet of Kathleen Wynne, succeeding Wynne herself as the Minister of Aboriginal Affairs in 2013 (restyled Minister of Indigenous Relations and Reconciliation in 2016) for the full five years and four months length of the Wynne Ministry's.
+David Zimmer (born April 7, 1944) is a former politician in Canada who represented the electoral district of Willowdale in the Legislative Assembly of Ontario from 2003 to 2018.
+A member of the Ontario Liberal Party, he served in the cabinet of Premier Kathleen Wynne as Minister of Aboriginal Affairs (restyled Minister of Indigenous Relations and Reconciliation in 2016) for the full five years and four months length of the Wynne ministry.

 Background

-Zimmer was born in Kitchener, Ontario.
-He attended University of Ottawa Law School and was called to the Bar of Ontario.

-From 1982 to 1984, Zimmer was Director of the Humane Society and from 1993 to 1995 was President of the Alzheimer Society of Canada.
-He also served as an administrative law instructor in the Law Society's Bar Admission Course.
+Born in Kitchener, Ontario, Zimmer attended University of Ottawa Law School and was called to the Bar of Ontario.
+He practised law at Ledrew Laishley Reed in Toronto, and served as an administrative law instructor in the Law Society of Upper Canada's bar admission course.

 In 1994, Zimmer was appointed by the federal government to the Immigration and Refugee Board of Canada as its assistant deputy chairman heading the Toronto office, and was shortlisted for the national chairmanship in 1999.
 In 2001, he was appointed chairperson of Toronto's public housing provider, the Toronto Community Housing Corporation.
+He was Director of the Humane Society from 1982 to 1984, and from 1993 to 1995 was President of the Alzheimer Society of Canada.